 Judgment on Both Sisters

-46 “For the Lord God says: ‘I will raise up a mob against them, and will give them to be tossed back and forth and robbed.
-47 The mob will stone them with stones, and execute them with their swords.
-They will kill their sons and their daughters, and burn up their houses with fire.
+46 “For the Lord God says, ‘I will raise up a mob against them, and will give them to be tossed back and forth and robbed.
+47 The mob will stone them and execute them with their swords.
+They will kill their sons and their daughters and burn down their houses.

 48 “ ‘Thus I will remove licentiousness from of the land, that all women may be taught not to be lewd like you.
 49 They will repay you for your licentiousness, and you will bear the sins from your idols.
 Then you will know that I am the Lord God.’ ”

 The Parable of the Cooking Pot